 The expanded mandate also allows the Office to conduct value-for-money audits of Crown-controlled corporations, such as the new hydro companies that began operating in 1999 after the restructuring of Ontario Hydro

 Under the Auditor General Act, the Auditor may also be asked to undertake special assignments by the Legislature, the Standing Committee on Public Accounts, or a Minister of the Crown.
-Such assignments, however, should not take precedence over the ongoing work of the Office, and the Auditor may decline an assignment by a minister if it conflicts with his other duties.
+Such assignments, however, should not take precedence over the ongoing work of the Office, and the Auditor may decline an assignment by a minister if it conflicts with her other duties.

 In recent years, when we have received such assignments, our normal practice has been to obtain the requester's agreement that the special report will be tabled in the Legislature on completion and made public at that time.

-Every year, the Auditor General reports on his examination of government resources and administration in an Annual Report tabled by the Speaker of the Legislative Assembly in the Legislature.
+Every year, the Auditor General reports on her examination of government resources and administration in an Annual Report tabled by the Speaker of the Legislative Assembly in the Legislature.
 Tabling is usually at the end of the year, at which time the Annual Report becomes public.